byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![master bath](./vivariumGeorgeTownGallery/VivariumMasterBed/vivariumMasterBath.JPG)

-Additionally guests where asked to please shower before laying in the bed, and not lay in the bed with street clothes on (being a hot climate in a shared living space this was a matter of personal requirement).
+Additionally guests where asked to please shower upon arrival, before laying in the bed, and not lay in the bed with street clothes on (being a hot climate in a shared living space this was a matter of personal requirement).
+People often miss how effective it is to **actively cool down the physical body, *arriving* into the space** through this active participation, washing the street off and becoming a-part of the vivarium.

 ![Private](./vivariumGeorgeTownGallery/VivariumMasterBed/vivariumMasterPrivacyScreenEntranceWeb.JPG)